jamisonb3018/ELK-Stack-Project/README.md

 - Navigate to (Your IP Address):5601 from your web browser.

-- Open your ELK server homepage
+- Open your ELK server homepage.

 - Click on Add Log Data.